slu-psd-group8-fall2023/Agricom/Frontend/README.md

 - Allow new users to signup to the application
 - Allow existing user to reset password

+## Install packages
+- Install required packages before running the application using the following command `npm install`

 ## Development server

 Run `ng serve` to run the application in local environment.
 Navigate to `http://localhost:4200/`.